ibm-cloud-docs/CDN/adding-origin-path-details.md

 When your CDN is in `CNAME_Configuration` or `Running` status, you can add Origin Path details.
 You can choose to provide content from multiple Origin servers.
 For example, photos can be delivered from a different server than videos.
 The Origin can be based on a Host Server or Object Storage.
 {:shortdesc}

 The CDN makes a URL transformation for the Origin server.
-For example, if origin `xyz.example.com` is added with path `/example/*` when a user opens the URL `www.example.com/example/*`, the CDN edge server retrieves the content from `xyz.example.com/*`.
+For example, if origin `xyz.example.com` is added with path `/example/*` when a user opens the URL `www.example.com/example/*`, the CDN Edge server retrieves the content from `xyz.example.com/*`.
 {: note}

 1. On the CDN page, select your CDN, which takes you to the **Overview** page.